czuger/hazard/README.md

     >> Hazard.s2d6.result
     => 3

-    # Caution, each time you call Hazard it will reroll the dices
+    # Caution, each time you call Hazard it will reroll the dice
     # If you want to work on result and rolls, save them in a variable
     >> roll = Hazard.s2d6